sramteke171/python-oop/readme.md

 ```

 ## Inheritance Syntax

-There's two new pieces of syntax used in the code above.
+There are two new pieces of syntax used in the code above.

-* Class definitions can accept a parameter specifying what class they inherit
+1. Class definitions can accept a parameter specifying what class they inherit
   from.
-* Child classes can invoke a method called `super()` to gain access to
+2. Child classes can invoke a method called `super()` to gain access to
   methods defined in the parent class and execute them.

 Take another look at the Phone classes to see how these pieces of syntax